 Why is SEO Important for Roofing Companies?

-Successful digital marketing strategy goes beyond the rankings themselves.
+A successful digital marketing strategy goes beyond the rankings themselves.
 For example, once a visitor enters your website or views your listing, you want to make it as easy as possible for them to contact you.
-Not every website visitor becomes a lead, but you can improve the percentage of those that do.
+Not every website visitor becomes a lead, but you can improve the conversion rates.

-Each service requires clear explanations, so prospective customers can quickly determine that you provide what they are looking for when visiting your site for the first time.
+Each service requires clear explanations, so prospective customers can quickly determine that you provide what they want when visiting your site for the first time.
 These and similar tasks form the conversion rate optimization process (more on that later).

 SEO Strategy: The Planning Stage